Israeli union goes on strike as Netanyahu faces rage over Hamas killing of hostages without cease-fire deal

 The six hostages whose bodies were recovered were Hersh Goldberg-Polin, Carmel Gat, Eden Yerushalmi, Alexander Lobanov, Almog Sarusi, and Master Sgt.
 Ori Danino.
 The Israeli Ministry of Health said that autopsies showed they had each been shot at close range on Thursday or Friday.

-Hersh Goldberg-Polin's family confirmed his death in a statement released early Sunday, thanking supporters and asking for privacy.
-His funeral was schedule to take place on Monday, and thousands lined the funeral procession route to pay their respects.
+"We failed you, we all failed you.
+You would not have failed you," Jon Goldberg-Polin said.
+"Maybe your death is the stone, the fuel, that will bring home the 101 other hostages."

+"Sorry Hersh, sorry we couldn't bring you back alive," Israel's President Isaac Herzog said in a eulogy.

-President Biden, who spoke to the Goldberg-Polin family, said he was "devastated and outraged" by Goldberg-Polin's killing.
+President Biden, who spoke to the Goldberg-Polin family, said he was "devastated and outraged" by their son's killing.

 "Hersh was among the innocents brutally attacked while attending a music festival for peace in Israel on October 7.
 He lost his arm helping friends and strangers during Hamas' savage massacre," Mr. Biden said.